How to Create Custom Elementor Post Loop Skin with Smart Loop Builder?

 Requirement – This widget is a part of The Plus Addons for Elementor, make sure it’s installed & activated to enjoy all its powers.

-To do this, add the Blog Listing widget on the page.
+To do this, add the Blog Listing widget to the page.

-Then select Smart Loop Builder from the Style dropdown from the Content Layout dropdown.
+Then select Smart Loop Builder from the Style section under the Layout tab.

-After that, select the appropriate layout from the Layout dropdown.
+After that, select the appropriate layout from the Layout section.

-Then go to the Smart Loop Builder tab, here you have to add custom HTML and CSS to create your design or you can use ready preset style and customize it.
+Then go to the Smart Loop Builder tab, here you have to add custom HTML and CSS to create your design, or you can use a ready preset style and customize it.

 Note: To use this feature effectively you should know HTML and CSS.